Local offer for care leavers

 It is important for you to feel safe, secure and happy in your accommodation.
 It is also important for you to be central to that decision making.
 To support this we hold a monthly ‘Ignition Panel’.
 This is where accommodation providers, the housing team and social landlords come together to explain their accommodation offers.
 You have the choice of;

 The panel can also offer you a trial in a flat and for you then to return to your home to reflect on this experience (this offer is dependent on assessment and availability).
-This panel and process was nominated for a Children and Young People now award in the category for care-leavers.
+We are currently working hard with colleagues across the Council and beyond to broaden our accommodation offer and we will have more news about this throughout the year.

 Priority Housing